tdnvl/flask-mega-tutorial/README.md

 `@app.route('/user/<username>')` is going to be for logged in users.
 We are passing a dynamic component in the URL: `<username>`.

-The function `user()` queries the database to retrive the user found in the URL.
+The function `user()` queries the database to retrieve the user found in the URL.
 Instead of using `.first()` to return the first result, the author uses `first_or_404()` which returns the first result if there's one or a 404 if there isn't.

 ## Gravatar